-He is a graduate of William & Mary with an earned PhD in Educational Policy.
-In 2008 Drew was selected as an inaugural member of the Engagement Academy for University Leaders.
+Stelljes is a graduate of William & Mary with an earned Ph.D. in Educational Policy.
+He was selected as an inaugural member of the Engagement Academy for University Leaders.
 He has held an executive board seat on a variety of local non-profits and on the Governor’s Advisory for National and Community Service where he chaired the annual selection process for statewide Americorps funding.
-Stelljes is the faculty member for the DC Office Summer Institute on Leadership and Community Engagement and he teaches the class Urban Education: Policy, Practice and Leadership through the W&M Washington Center.
+He currently serves as a board member for the Solutions Journalism Network, Dream Project, the School for Strategic Leadership Studies at JMU, and the W&M Washington Center.

 For thirteen years Stelljes has been the faculty member for the DC Office Summer Institute on Leadership and Community Engagement.
 He teaches the classes Urban Education: Policy, Practice, and Leadership and Courageous Leadership through the W&M Washington Center.
 In 2019-20, Stelljes co-taught three semester-long classes with former FBI Director James Comey.
 The class challenged students to think about leadership that is centered on values, like truth, integrity, fairness, transparency, and decency.
 Stelljes is the founding co-director of the Civic Agency Project, an undergraduate think tank that focuses on civic engagement and democratic engagement.
 Over the years Stelljes has taught freshman seminars with the Sharpe Community Scholars Program and capstone classes on democratic engagement.